deiteris/api-contractor/api-console/README.md

 ### Before you start

-1. Run `npm i` to install all dependencies.
+1. Run `yarn install` to install all dependencies.

 1. Run `npm run build:vendor` to build `vendor.js`.
 The file will appear in the root folder.